PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 -----------------------------------

-Intersphinx_ allows the automatic generation of links to the documentation of objects in other projects. 🔗 This cross-package linking is made possible with the `sphinx.ext.intersphinx` extension and proper package indexing by the external package using `sphinx.ext.autodoc`.
+Intersphinx_ allows the automatic generation of links to the documentation of objects in other projects. |:link:| This cross-package linking is made possible with the `sphinx.ext.intersphinx` extension and proper package indexing by the external package using `sphinx.ext.autodoc`.

 When we include ```astropy.units.Quantity``` in the documentation, it will show up as `astropy.units.Quantity` with a link to the appropriate